 One of the most basic functions of a UAV is taking photographs and as we will discuss below, with sufficient overlap, these images can be processed into a 3D representation of the local area.
 Before proceeding with this more advanced functionality, the images themselves can be loaded into Global Mapper as picture points creating a geographic photo album.
 Derived from the coordinate values embedded in the image files, the location at which each photo was taken is represented by a camera icon in the map view.
 Using Global Mapper’s Feature Info tool, each photo is displayed using the computer’s default image viewer.
 Viewed in the 3D Viewer, the camera icons will appear above the terrain or ground providing a precise representation of the drone’s altitude when each image was captured.

-Incorporated into the optional Lidar Module, beginning with the version 19 release of Global Mapper, the Pixels to Points tool is used to analyze an array of overlapping images to create a 3D representation of the environment.
+Incorporated into Global Mapper Pro, the Pixels to Points tool is used to analyze an array of overlapping images to create a 3D representation of the environment.
 This powerful component identifies recurring patterns of pixels within multiple photographs and employs the basic principles of photogrammetry to determine the three-dimensional structure of the corresponding surfaces.
 While the underlying technology is extremely complex, as is typical in Global Mapper, the user’s experience is very straightforward.
 Simply load the images, apply the necessary settings for the camera system, add ground control points if available, click the Run button, and wait while it creates a high-density point cloud and, if required, a 3D model or mesh.
 The functionality of the Pixels to Points tool transforms simple drone-collected image files into a dataset that can be used for countless 3D analysis procedures.

 A byproduct of the aforementioned point cloud generation process is the option to create an orthoimage.
 Defined as a raster layer in which each pixel’s coordinates are geographically correct, the orthoimage is generated by gridding the RGB values in the point cloud.
 Given its inherent accuracy, this 2D imagery layer can be used for precise measurements or as a base layer for digitizing or drawing operations.